Suceava: Transportation

+Public transport

+In terms of public transportation, the Municipality of Suceava currently has a series of green electric buses within its public transportation fleet with the support of Switzerland.
+In the past, there were both buses and trolleybuses in circulation across the town and in the neighbouring localities.
+The trolleybus system of the town was officially opened on 15 August 1987 and was officially closed on 2 April 2006.

+Nowadays, public transportation is mostly modern and meets efficient technical standards.
+The type of buses which were in service and operated across the town before the arrival of the green buses were of Irisbus type.
+As of 2023, the town's fleet of electric buses stops around various stations both across the town and outside of it in the nearby localities (e.g. in Șcheia).
+The main operator of public transportation in Suceava is SC Transport Public Local SA (TPL).

 Air

-Suceava is served by the Suceava International "Ştefan cel Mare" Airport (SCV), located 12 km east of the city centre, in the small town of Salcea.
+Suceava is served by the Suceava International "Ștefan cel Mare" Airport (SCV), located 12 km east of the town centre, in the nearby small town of Salcea.
 The airport initially opened in 1962 when commercial services started with TAROM, the oldest operating Romanian airline.
 In 1963, the runway was paved, and an apron was built.
 Services by TAROM were discontinued in 2001, but resumed in 2004.
-During this period, the airport was served only by Angel Airlines.
+During this period, the airport was only served by Angel Airlines.
 In March 2005, the airport was renamed Ștefan cel Mare Airport, and opened to international traffic.

 In 2013, Suceava International Airport started a plan (worth c. €39 million) to rebuild and extend the old runway of 1800 m, to construct a new control tower and to install a new ILS system.
 In August 2013, the construction works commenced, and on 12 January 2014, the airport closed in order to allow the runway works to resume.
-The old concrete runway was completely removed, and a new runway, made out of asphalt, was constructed.
+The old concrete runway was completely removed, and a new asphalt runway was constructed.

 On 25 October 2015, the airport was officially reopened.
 As of 2019, Suceava International Airport had an annual traffic of 430,064 passengers, a local record thus far, making it the 8th busiest airport in Romania.